-If you think you’re on the brink of getting engaged, allow us to give you early congratulations; and if you’re not even close to getting engaged, we’ll be just as happy for you anyway.
-See, you don’t need to be engaged in order to be happy (as many of us know), but if you’ve been dying to plan your dream wedding and your lack of a fiancé is screwing it up, we’ll let you in on another little secret: you don’t have to be engaged to plan that, either.
+If you think you’re on the brink of getting engaged, allow us to congratulate you early.
+If you’re not even close to getting engaged, we’ll be just as happy for you anyway.
+See, you don’t need to be engaged to be happy.
+However, if you’ve been dying to plan your dream wedding, your lack of a fiancé is screwing it up.
+We’ll let you in on another little secret.
+You don’t have to be engaged to plan that.

-However, getting carried away with the wedding planning before you’re even exclusive with someone can be a bit damaging, so we’d recommend following these tips to making sure you don’t end up in Crazytown:
+However, getting carried away with the wedding planning before you’re exclusive with someone can be damaging.
+So we’d recommend following these tips to make sure you don’t end up in a crazy town:

 1.)
 Go for the little things.
-If you’ve found the exact pair of heels you know you’re going to be wearing on your wedding day, than by all means, purchase them.
-If anything, by the time your wedding does roll around, you’ll already have that piece of the puzzle in place and you won’t have to budget for it.
+If you’ve found the exact pair of heels you know you will be wearing on your wedding day, then by all means, purchase them.
+If anything, by the time your wedding does roll around, you’ll already have that piece of the puzzle in place, and you won’t have to budget for it.

 2.)
 Feel free to dream big.
 When everything is still up in the air, don’t worry about getting brought back down to earth!
 Since this is just your dream wedding (not the actual wedding with restrictions, like a budget and time frame), go ahead and let your head float around in the clouds for a while.
 Just make sure you’re aware of the fantasy of it all; in reality, the Queen of England might have a problem with you using Buckingham Palace as your venue, and Gwen Stefani might not have time to give you the details on the dress she wore down the aisle.

 3.)
 Be aware that these plans will be compromised.
-When planning a wedding together, it needs to be a reflection of the both of you.
-That means some of your planning decisions have to be up for discussion later.
+When planning a wedding together, it needs to reflect both of you.
+That means some of your planning decisions must be discussed later.
 If he’s a fan of red velvet cake and you’re a fan of devil’s food, you might have to meet halfway and order half of each.
-Or your all vegetarian menu might go out the door if your fiancé is a lover of meat.
+Or your all-vegetarian menu might go out the door if your fiancé loves meat.

 4.)
 Build up your savings.
-If you find yourself excited at the thought of having this amazing wedding, you’re going to need a way to pay for it.
+If you are excited about this amazing wedding, you’ll need a way to pay for it.
 So cut out some morning coffee trips and reign back your online shopping.
 Your future wedding budget will thank you for it.

 Lily’s Bridal – Maryland’s Premier Bridal Boutique – Wedding Dresses, Bridesmaids Dresses, Mothers Dresses, and Tuxedo Rentals.
 Call today and book your appointment 410-553-9336 or book online!